rtsn/weatheri3blocks/README.md

 # weatheri3blocks
-Minimalistic weather block for i3blocks written in python parsing wttr.in
+Minimalistic weather block for i3blocks written in python.

 This is a small python script to parse some basic weather information from